endeavored/coursewatch-public/README.md

 See `internal/app/coursewatch/cli/cli.go` for the main entry of the code.

-This is a public release of my course watch tool which I have been using during my time as an undergrad at Georgia Tech.
+This is a public release of my course watch tool which I have been using during my time as an undergrad _for educational purposes only_ at Georgia Tech.

 Developed in Britain dining hall, this is one of the fastest if not the fastest course monitoring tool at Georgia Tech.

 I know the code is not the best quality, but once again keep in mind this was created during freshman year in essentially a day in the dining hall.

 Have fun and please credit me if used!

+Note: Please do not abuse Georgia Tech's systems, this is for _educational purposes only_.